hoast/hoast/packages/README.md

 ## Package ideas

-The ecosystem can always grow and find new problem to solve.
+The project can always grow and find new problems to solve.
 A short list of ideas that might spark your imagination are written below.
-If you want to create one of these packages do let me know by creating an issue.
+If you want to create one of these modules do let me know by creating an issue.
 I would love to help where I can.

 ### Source packages